bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Associate Software Engineer</p>
                         <p class="description">
-                            Developed applications for the global dropship platform which launched across QVC's European Markets such as Germany and Italy.
+                            Developed applications for the global dropship platform which launched across QVC's European markets such as Germany and Italy.
                             Transitioned services from using DB2 to SQL Server.
 Migrated services to Kubernetes.
                             <br /> Followed CI/CD practices for application deployments.
                             <br /><br />